siddiqus/expressive/README.md

 );
 ```

-# Documentation with Swagger syntax
+# Documentation with Swagger and OpenAPI
 Each API endpoint can be documented using Swagger syntax, simply by adding a 'doc' property to the route object.
 Example:
 ```javascript